-In Semester 4, the student prepares to launch and extend the Gospel of Jesus Christ through the five-fold ministry to which he or she is called.
+In the Spring Semester of YEAR 2, the student prepares to launch and extend the Gospel of Jesus Christ through the five-fold ministry to which he or she is called.
 Operating in one's gifts and ministry are further developed.
 Academic studies continue as each student completes courses such as Five-Fold Ministry, Homiletics (how to preach God's Word), and The Pentateuch.